mp-sec/azure-siem-tutorial/README.md

 While the honeypot is being created, we will move on and continue working on other parts of the lab.

 # Creating the Log Analytics Workspace
 The Log Analytics Workspace can be found using the search bar.
 This resource is used to ingest log data on the VM and inside of Event Viewer on the VM.
-Later on we will train the Log Analytics Workspace to parse log data correctly for us, which will automate a lot of mundane work moving forward.
+Later on, we will train the Log Analytics Workspace to parse log data correctly for us, which will automate a lot of mundane work moving forward.
 The log data will ultimately be used by Sentinel later for the heat map.
 For now, however, we will focus on creating the resource.
 In the middle of the screen is a button for creating a Log Analytics Workspace.
 Clicking on that will bring us to a brief settings page.
 On this page, we will change the resource group to be the one we made prior.
 Also, a name will be given to the instance, and a region selected.
 I suggest using the same region as before or one that works:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179136735-225f9e26-d896-406c-b45b-fe0abba39a27.png)
 There is nothing more required for this, so click Ok, then the review + create button, then create.